Azure/static-web-apps-cli/readme.md

 Using `npm` or `yarn`:

 - Install the emulator: `npm install -g @manekinekko/swa-emu@alpha`
-- Open a SWA app folder: `cd my-awesome-swa-app`
+- Open a SWA app folder at the root (outside any /api or /app folders): `cd my-awesome-swa-app`
 - Start the emulator: `swa`
 - Access your SWA app from `http://localhost`

 Using `npx`:

-- Open a SWA app folder: `cd my-awesome-swa-app`
+- Open a SWA app folder at the root (outside any /api or /app folders): `cd my-awesome-swa-app`
 - Start the emulator: `npx @manekinekko/swa-emu@alpha`
 - Access your SWA app from `http://localhost`